chutepal/DSA/README.md

 |    |99 | 72  | 61 | 58  |      |  27 |  18 |      <---------- Array
  --------------------------------------------
    0   1    2     3    4      5     6     7        <---------- Index

+ # Remove

+ Here only one element can be removed: the one at the top